Cat Hydration Guide: How to Keep Your Cat Hydrated (Without Losing Your Mind)

 - Sticky or dry gums

-- Panting (rare, but a red flag in cats)
+- Panting (rare, but a massive red flag in cats)

-- Less pee in the litter box (or no pee, which is terrifying)
+- Less pee in the litter box (or no pee, which is an emergency)

 Bonus Tip: Weigh Your Cat Regularly